Are Depo shot users more likely to break a bone?

 Women who used the shot for more than two years were no more likely to have a broken bone than women who used the shot for less time.

-It's true that the shot may temporarily decrease bone mineral density while a woman is using it—though research has shown that the minerals come back after a woman stops using it.
-What this study suggests is that the temporary decrease in bone minerals doesn't mean more broken a bones in the long run.
+It’s true that the shot may temporarily decrease bone mineral density while a woman is using it—though research has shown that the minerals come back after a woman stops using it.
+What that study suggests is that the temporary decrease in bone minerals doesn’t mean more broken bones in the long run.